daton89-topperblues/sequential-promises-chain/README.md

         ...
     })
 }
-//Execute the function on each array element sa a sequential chain
+//Execute the function on each array element as a sequential chain

 //Await the result
 try{